Every Minute Counts Documentary, PBS

 I find it encouraging that major news outlets and public television are covering this issue more and more.
 Getting help for those who suffer, both the patients and their caregivers is long overdue.
 Everyone has to be proactive in speaking out on how this impacts families across the world.

 Even social media has done a great deal to explore the problems associated with dementia.
-This week my news feed had an article on a memory care community in Denmark that created a whole town for their residents, so they could roam at will and still be safe.
+My news feed had an article on a memory care community in Denmark that created a whole town for their residents, so they could roam at will and still be safe.
 The “town” had restaurants, theaters, hair salons and healthcare facilities with staff making sure each resident stayed safe.
 Residents have no need to carry money or cards for payments to each place.
 All costs are included in this government run community.

 The administration said having a safe community where their residents can stay active keeps them healthier longer and does a great deal for their quality of life.